Help us improve your experience.

 WAN Edge Testing Tools

-Follow these steps to add Juniper Mist™ testing tools to your troubleshooting process.
+Follow these steps to add Juniper Mist™ testing tools to your WAN Edge troubleshooting process.

-The Juniper Mist portal provides testing tools that play crucial roles in maintaining network health and diagnosing issues.
-You can use the tools to:
+The Juniper Mist portal offers power testing tools in the Mist portal for WAN Edge devices.
+Use these tools to maintain network health and diagnose issues.
+For example, you can use the tools to:

 • Identify network bottlenecks, latency, and packet loss.